oonashigenorisseadams/oonashigenorisseadams.github.io/outreach.md

 ## Current Outreach

 #### [Lumiere Education](https://www.lumiere-education.com/) 2025 - present
 I serve as a volunteer mentor for the Lumiere Research Program, supporting students in developing independent research projects and academic skills.

 #### [Skype a Scientist](https://www.skypeascientist.com/) 2024 - present
 I have been connecting with students across the country to share my passion for computational biology and genomics.
 I've had the privilege of engaging with AP Environmental Science students at World View High School in New York, discussing genetic epidemiology, academic pathways, and career advice.
 I've also worked with 5th grade students at Dickinson West Elementary in Michigan, introducing them to general science and STEM topics to foster early interest in scientific careers.

 #### [Letters to a Pre-scientist](https://prescientist.org/) 2024 - present
 I serve as a pen pal to a middle-school aged student through this year-long program designed to inspire students to explore futures in STEM.
-This one-on-one mentorship allows for personalized guidance and encouragement during crucial formative years.

 #### [Lowell Science Research Program](https://sites.google.com/view/lowellscienceresearch/home) 2019 - present
 I have been mentoring high school student interns in San Francisco, providing feedback on the content and structure of their science research reports.
 I also organize annual presentations for new cohorts, focusing on college preparation, research opportunities, and career-related guidance.
-This long-term commitment has allowed me to see students develop from curious beginners to confident young researchers.
+This long-term commitment has allowed me to see students develop from curious learners to confident young researchers.

 ## Past Outreach

 #### [Cientifico Latino](https://www.cientificolatino.com/) 2024.
 I served as an Outreach Coordinator for Cientifico Latino, developing outreach content for the Graduate Student Mentorship Initiative (GSMI).
-This role allowed me to contribute to increasing representation and support for Latino/Hispanic students in STEM fields.
+This role allowed me to contribute to increasing representation and support for underrepresented students in STEM fields.

 #### [Genentech Futurelab, Science Garage Program](https://www.gene.com/good/giving/programs-volunteerism/futurelab/science-garage) 2022.
 I was matched with a pair of South San Francisco high school students through the Science Garage Program.
 We met virtually every week to provide feedback on their poster presentations, culminating in their participation in the virtual 2022 Science Garage Poster Session hosted on Gather Town.
 This experience combined my industry knowledge with direct student mentorship.